Allan-Crespin/PortFolio-Apprentissage-Learning-Portfolio/README.md

 * Une introduction au Big Data avec Spark et Python.
 * Une introduction aux réseaux de neurones et Deep Learning avec Python.
 * Un projet de Deep Learning avec TensorFlow.

+In this Portfolio you will find:
+* Data Analysis exercices with Pandas and Numpy.
+* Data Visualization exercices with Matplotlib, Seaborn, Pandas, Plotly and Cufflinks.
+* A project about 911 emergency calls analysis.
+* A financial analysis project.
+* Various exercices about different Machine Learning algorithm.
+* Exercices about Principal Component Analysis and Natural Language Processing.
+* A Big Data introduction with Spark and Python.
+* A Neural nets and Deep Learning introduction.
+* A Deep Learning project with TensorFlow.